-(1) The terms of the Secretary of Health, the Secretary of Public Welfare and the Insurance Commissioner shall be concurrent with their holding of public office.
-The eighteen appointed council members shall each serve for a term of three years and shall continue to serve thereafter until their successor is appointed, except that, of the members first appointed:

-(i) Two each of the representatives of business and organized labor and the representative of consumers shall serve for a term to expire on June 30 of the year following their appointment.

-(ii) Two each of the representatives of business and organized labor and the representatives of the Blue Cross and Blue Shield plans of Pennsylvania and the commercial insurance carriers shall serve for a term to expire on June 30 of the second year following their appointment.

-(iii) Two each of the representatives of business and organized labor and the representatives of hospitals, physicians and health maintenance organizations shall serve for a term to expire on June 30 of the third year following their appointment.

-(2) No appointed member shall be eligible to serve more than two full consecutive terms of three years.
+- (1) The terms of the Secretary of Health, the Secretary of Public Welfare and the Insurance Commissioner shall be concurrent with their holding of public office.
+The eighteen appointed council members shall each serve for a term of three years and shall continue to serve thereafter until their successor is appointed, except that, of the members first appointed: - (i) Two each of the representatives of business and organized labor and the representative of consumers shall serve for a term to expire on June 30 of the year following their appointment. - (ii) Two each of the representatives of business and organized labor and the representatives of the Blue Cross and Blue Shield plans of Pennsylvania and the commercial insurance carriers shall serve for a term to expire on June 30 of the second year following their appointment. - (iii) Two each of the representatives of business and organized labor and the representatives of hospitals, physicians and health maintenance organizations shall serve for a term to expire on June 30 of the third year following their appointment. - (2) [No appointed member shall be eligible to serve more than two full consecutive terms of three years.]
 Vacancies on the council shall be filled in the same manner in which they were originally designated under subsection (b), within 60 days of the vacancy, except that when vacancies occur among the representatives of business or organized labor, two nominations shall be submitted by the organization specified in subsection (b) for each vacancy on the council.

-(3) A member may be removed for just cause by the appointing authority after recommendation by a vote of at least 14 members of the council.

-(i) Commencement of operations.-

-(1) Within 60 days after the effective date of this act, each organization or individual required to submit a list of recommended persons to the

-Governor, the President pro tempore of the Senate or the Speaker of the House of Representatives under subsection (b) shall submit said list.
+If the officer required in subsection (b) to make appointments to the council fails to act within 60 days of the vacancy, the council chairperson may appoint one of the persons recommended for the vacancy until the appointing authority makes the appointment. - (3) A member may be removed for just cause by the appointing authority after recommendation by a vote of at least 14 members of the council. - (i) Commencement of operations.- - (1) Within 60 days after the effective date of this act, each organization or individual required to submit a list of recommended persons to the Governor, the President pro tempore of the Senate or the Speaker of the House of Representatives under subsection (b) shall submit said list. - (2) Within 90 days of the effective date of this act, the Governor, the President pro tempore of the Senate and the Speaker of the House of

-(2) Within 90 days of the effective date of this act, the Governor, the President pro tempore of the Senate and the Speaker of the House of Representatives shall make all of the appointments called for in subsection (b), and the council shall begin operations immediately following these appointments.
+Representatives shall make all of the appointments called for in subsection (b), and the council shall begin operations immediately following these appointments.